 The most well-known of Habitat for Humanity’s volunteer opportunities is construction volunteers.
 They are continually in demand due to Habitat’s ongoing building efforts.
 No construction experience or skills are required, though volunteers must be at least 16 years old.

-Construction volunteers help us build on Wednesdays, Fridays, and Saturdays.
 Volunteers undertake dozens of home construction tasks such as framing, roof decking, vinyl siding, interior trim, painting, landscaping and so on.
 Every volunteer day as well as task is just as important as the other as they all come together to build a home.
 Volunteers are scheduled on both an individual and team basis.

 In addition to helping Habitat ReStore provide decent places to live for families in your community, you also can expect a great time while volunteering at Habitat ReStore!
 You’ll get to interact with ReStore staff as well as your fellow volunteers, which may include future Habitat homeowners.
-ReStore Volunteer Days are Monday – Saturday.

 Volunteer needs at your local ReStore may vary, but the following are common ways you can help the ReStore:

-Customer Service, Unloading Trucks, Pricing Inventory, DIY Projects, Furniture Repair, Organizing the ReStore Warehouse, & Helping With Donation Pick Ups.
+Customer Service, Unloading Trucks, Pricing Inventory, DIY Projects, Furniture Repair, Organizing the ReStore Warehouse, & Helping with Donation Pick Ups.

 If you require community service hours for school, and agency or other reason, Habitat may be able to help you.
 Please review the following information.